zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Jessica: I don’t know about lending my name to a ce lebrity product line.
 Wouldn’t people think I was selling out?

 Nick: Of course not.
-Most celebrities do it nowaday s.
+Most celebrities do it nowadays.
 People expect you to leverage your fame into a successful business.

 Jessica: But licensing my name to a lot of products  that I would then have to promote isn’t exactly how I want to spend my time.